 Splash of sake or mirin (if using dry sake lees)

-Salt vegetables with 2 tbsp of the salt.
-Place in a container with a weight on the mix overnight.
-The weight can be a small plate with a jar of water or some other weight.
+Salt vegetables with 1 teaspoon of salt.
+Place in a container with a pickling weight, or other creative weight on the mix overnight.
+Leave for 1 -12 hours.
 Rinse and squeeze all excess water out of the vegetable before you proceed with the recipe.
-In a separate bowl combine sake lees, 1 tbsp salt and 1 tbsp sugar.
+In a separate bowl combine sake lees, salt and sugar.
 Mix well.
 If you’re kasu is dry, add the sake or mirin to moisten.
 It should be the consistency of a thick paste now.
 Using a crock, wide jar or rectangular container, spread part of the sake lees mixture on the bottom.
 Layer the pre-salted vegetables next and then alternate layers of sake lees with the rest the vegetables.
 The vegetables should be completely covered.
-Cover container tightly with plastic wrap or parchment paper and place a weight on it.
-Ferment at room temperature, out of direct sunlight for at least 5 days and up to a year or more!
+Cover with a loose lid.
+Ferment at room temperature, out of direct sunlight for 1-5 days and/or up to a year or more for more intense flavor!
 Like other methods of pickling in beds like nukazuke, you can wait weeks, months or years!
+If fermenting longer, you may want to use a weight on top to ensure the veggies stay submerged in the paste.
 Be sure to save the Kasu paste for another couple rounds of pickles!

 Fish: A delicious cooked dish is Kasu Black Cod.
 Take the mixture from this recipe and marinate cod filets overnight.
 Wipe off all excess kasu or it will burn.
 The same can be done with vegetables like asparagus and other meats and fish.